-To fulfill this mission, Sherwood Montessori will be non-sectarian in its programs, admission policies, employment practices, and all other operations.
+To fulfill this mission, Sherwood Montessori is non-sectarian in its programs, admission policies, employment practices, and all other operations.
 The school shall not charge tuition, and shall not discriminate on the basis of race, ethnicity, gender, religion, national origin, sexual orientation, home language, ability, or disability.
 Admission shall be open to any resident of the State of California.
 No test or assessment shall be administered to students prior to acceptance and enrollment into the school.
-It will be expected that students wishing to attend Sherwood Montessori will be amenable to the use of the Montessori philosophy in the teaching of the curriculum.
+It is expected that students wishing to attend Sherwood Montessori will be amenable to the use of the Montessori philosophy in the teaching of the curriculum.

 All forms of submission are considered equal.
 Upon acceptance, verification of residence and date of birth are required (driver’s license, lease or mortgage statement, utility bill, or bank statement for Residency; an original birth certificate, passport, or armed forces dependent’s card for Date of Birth) for the application to be considered complete.

-- If enrollment is offered, the parent/guardian must accept or decline within two (2) business days.
+If enrollment is offered, the parent/guardian must accept or decline within two (2) business days.
 If enrollment is accepted, the parent/guardian will receive additional paperwork to complete.

-- If enrollment is offered to someone on the waiting list, the parent/guardian must accept or decline within two (2) business days of notification.
+If enrollment is offered to someone on the waiting list, the parent/guardian must accept or decline within two (2) business days of notification.

 The waiting list will not carry over to the following school year.

 Children of the Founding Board of Directors will be exempt from the public random drawing as long as those children do not exceed ten percent of all admissions in any one year, as required by federal law.

 Siblings of enrolled students will be given priority as per accepted public school policy and federal law.

-boundaries of Chico Unified School District will be given priority in the public drawing.
+Children residing within the boundaries of Chico Unified School District will be given priority in the public drawing.

-- Following the initial draw, admissions will be on a first-come, first-served basis.
+Following the initial draw, admissions will be on a first-come, first-served basis.

 Application for Admission